 Qualified applicants must have:

-All MAN applicants must complete and submit an admission file that includes:
+All BSN applicants must complete and submit an admission file that includes:

 - Completed online application form *no application fee

-- Official transcripts from Bachelor’s Degree granting institution and any post-baccalaureate coursework completed. *Degrees obtained at a university outside the U.S. will likely require a foreign credential evaluation.
+- Official transcripts from all college attended, including degree-granting, transfer credit, and post-graduate coursework *Degrees obtained at a university outside the U.S. will likely require a foreign credential evaluation.
 See details below under the transcripts heading.

 Students with current F-1 status through another university in the United States: You will need to have your SEVIS record transferred from your current institution to Augsburg.
 The SEVIS Transfer form must be completed by you and your Designated School Official.
 You will need to present your Augsburg letter of admissions to the DSO when submitting your transfer request.
 This form may be returned to Augsburg by e-mail.